 The reality of a hybrid workforce with geographically dispersed employees is not going away.
 The following are five tips for applying the social facilitation research to leading geographically dispersed teams:

-Presence matters.
 Leaders need to be present with employees.
 Although technology has limitations compared to physical proximity, research supports that a digital presence influences social facilitation effects.
-Frontline leaders and senior management should establish strategies to be present and check-in with employees.
+Frontline leaders and senior management should establish strategies to be present and check in with employees.
 Conduct regular check-in meetings to increase your presence and feedback.

-Goals matter more.
-Research has identified that in addition to social facilitation, having clear performance goals improves employee performance.
+Research has identified that having clear performance goals improves employee performance in addition to social facilitation.
 Setting goals with employees (not for employees) with performance anchors is essential, especially in a digital environment.
 Use goal-setting as an opportunity to empower your team.

-Recognition matters.
 After establishing clear goals of what performance is worthy, you need to show you notice and care.
 Use a reinforcement survey to find out what motivates each employee.
-Then use those learnings to recognize excellent performance when observed.
+Then, use those learnings to recognize excellent performance when observed.
 Don't wait until the end of the year.

-Teamwork makes the dream work.
-When the task is simple or well known, you can increase performance by introducing an audience.
+When the task is simple or well-known, you can increase performance by introducing an audience.
 Consider opportunities for pairing up team members doing the same job.
 Also, make it a point to show up virtually on your team's projects.

-Here are three tips for anyone that finds themselves working out of their basement and looking for ways to improve their performance:
+Here are three tips for anyone who finds themselves working out of their basement and looking for ways to improve their performance:

-Leverage ambient noise.
 Moderate levels of ambient noise enhance creative cognition by mimicking the presence of others.
 Being hyper-focused on a task can limit creativity.
-Check out the site coffitivity.com that replicates the coffee shop when you can’t be at one.
+Check out coffitivity.com, which replicates the coffee shop when you can’t be at one.